Ourique (meteorite)

 Ourique is a H4 meteorite that fell in 1998 in Portugal.

 History

 During the night between 27 and 28 December 1998, a brilliant fireball and loud noises were reported by several people in Beja region.

-Antonio Silva recovered the first fragments two days after the fall and, subsequently, local villagers recovered other pieces.
+António Silva recovered the first fragments two days after the fall and, subsequently, local villagers recovered other pieces.
 The meteorite made an elliptical crater 20 cm deep, 60 cm long and 30 cm wide.
 Most of all fragments were found within an elliptical area long 55 m.

 Composition and classification

 It is a H4 type ordinary chondrite with a well-developed chondritic structure.
 Chemical analysis reported: olivine Fa18.3 and pyroxene Fs16.4.